Pleasant Ridge, Cincinnati: History

 John Cleves Symmes, congressman from New Jersey, purchased a vast tract of land between the two Miami rivers for less than a $1.00 an acre.
-Pleasant Ridge marks its beginning as a community in 1795, when land agent Colonel John McFarland bought nearly 1000 acre from Symmes and built a small fort to protect early settlers from Indian attacks.
+Pleasant Ridge marks its beginning as a community in 1795, when land agent Colonel John McFarland bought nearly 1000 acre from Symmes and built a small fort to protect early settlers from Native American attacks.
 This was one of a series of forts built in the Symmes purchase.
 McFarland's Station was located on the border of what is now the neighborhoods of Kennedy Heights and Pleasant Ridge.

-Legend has it, the name Pleasant Ridge originated when a man named John Brewster, who had lost his wife and baby in childbirth, sought a spot for their burial.
-Upon reaching "a grassy spot...on the brow of a hill overlooking the Mill Creek Valley" another member of the party, Samuel Pierson, said "Here is a pleasant ridge"...
+There were few settlers in the early years, but the promise of owning their own land at a reasonable price began to draw interested individuals to the area, including several young veterans of the Revolutionary War.
+Legend is that one of these young veterans, Samuel Pierson, accompanied his friend John Brewster, who lost his wife and baby in childbirth, on the search for a proper burial site.
+Upon reaching a “grassy spot…on the brow of a hill overlooking the Mill Creek Valley” Pierson said, “Here is a pleasant ridge.”...

-There were few settlers in those early years.
-Pleasant Ridge was developed at the site of an early crossroads.
-One road, an old Indian trail, wound between the mouth of the Little Miami River and what is now Reading.
-Originally called Columbia Road this trail became Ridge Road.
-The other road, a turnpike, was built by early settlers to connect Cincinnati to Zanesville and points east.
+Its subsequent settlement, Pleasant Ridge, first developed due to the construction of county roads.
+One road, an old Native American trail, wound between the mouth of the Little Miami River and what is now Reading.
+Originally called Columbia Road, this trail became Ridge Road.
+The other road, a turnpike, was built by early settlers to connect Cincinnati to Zanesville.
 In 1803, when the road was extended from Sharpsburg (Norwood) to Montgomery, it became known as the Montgomery Turnpike.
 With the arrival of the turnpike, Pleasant Ridge developed some stopping places for travelers, such as Sudler's Tavern and Auten's Tavern.
 The area was originally known as Cross Roads, because of the intersection of the Montgomery Pike and Columbia Road (Ridge).
-Ridge Road connected McFarland's Station with other stations in Carthage and Lockland.
+Ridge Road connected McFarland's Station with other forts in Carthage and Lockland.
+This was one of a series of forts built in the Symmes purchase.
+McFarland's Station was located on the border of what is now the neighborhoods of Kennedy Heights and Pleasant Ridge.